zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/clusterware/fan_callouts.md

 To confirm that FAN events are being received at a particular tier, you can install a java utility called FANWatcher, that will subscribe to ONS on a cluster and display events that it receives.

 Download the FANWatcher utility
-1. Open a terminal on one of the nodes using Putty or CYGWIN
+1. Open a terminal on one of the nodes using CloudShell (Putty or CYGWIN may be used)

 2. Become the "oracle" user and create a directory named fanWatcher